Tomtechno/data-engineering-project/Terraform/3_windows_overview.md

 > storage.buckets.create access to the Google Cloud project., forbidden

-Then you need to give your service account all the permissions.
-Make sure you follow the instructions in the videos
+Then you need to give your service account all the permissions

 * You can also use [this file](https://docs.google.com/document/d/e/2PACX-1vSZapy7gIj0TP-EFzub2OpAlAkuifGEVJ4XpkA1RvxZ45NjiQi29b6OhLuetdXXHWAn2lbbKxnbzMdd/pub), but it doesn't list all the required permissions